Two Pints of Lager and a Packet of Crisps set to return

 The first series of Two Pints of Lager aired in 2001 on BBC2 but from series two onwards it became a much-loved staple of BBC3 (formerly known as BBC Choice) where it ran until 2011, airing a total of nine series.

-Set in the north west town of Runcorn, it revolved around the lives of a group of hard up twentysomethings, and was set in the characters’ flats or in their notorious local pub The Archer.
+Set in the north west town of Runcorn, it revolved around the lives of a group of hard up friends, and was set in their flats or in their notorious local pub The Archer.

 The humour was unashamedly low-brow, involving drunken nights out, sexual innuendoes and plenty of late-night kebabs – and as the clamour for a return proves, fans couldn’t get enough.